-- Mental slowness

-- Difficulty learning new things

-- Changes in behaviour

-- Forgetfulness/Memory loss
+- forgetfulness/Memory loss

-- Confusion
+- confusion

-- Difficulty finding words
+- · difficulty finding words

-- Withdrawal from hobbies or social activities
+- withdrawal from hobbies or social activities

-- Depression
+- depression

-Results of mental tests may be normal in the early stages, as symptoms usually develop slowly, but the symptoms do get worse as the disease progresses.
+Results of cognitive tests may be normal in the early stages, as symptoms usually develop slowly, but the symptoms do get worse as the disease progresses.
 A person's symptoms can also temporarily worsen if they are unwell with another illness.

 These symptoms can leave the person confused and unable to make sense of the world which frequently results in depression.